math264/AFCEC_LiDAR/README.md

 ## A. Data

 **Data Source**:
 The data source is ground-truth from field collection in Lexington, KY.
+Pictures taken with IPhone 13.

 **Data Acquisition & Wrangling**:
-Data is represented as routes and markers.
+Data is represented as markers that outline each route.
 Collection involved physically walking each route, taking photos with GPS coordinates, and rating the walkability of a photo's location through a series of compiled metrics.
-Initial pilot data collected is to verify methodology and approach.
+This project's data acquisition and wrangling process varies from the workflow taught in NewMaps plus, but only as a result of acquiring data in the field.

 Metrics used to rate Walkability:
 + Aesthetics